 If you have experienced a dog bite injury due to the negligence of the dog’s owner, chances are you are feeling more than bodily pain.
 You may also be experiencing emotional trauma, severe anxiety, confusion, and a sense of feeling lost when it comes to what your next steps should be.
 You have most likely been faced with unexpected hospital bills or had to miss work because of your injuries.
 If you have not been able to work, your ability to provide for yourself and your family has been seriously compromised.
 Clearly, this is a difficult time for you.

-While we may not be able to completely erase the suffering you have experienced, our personal injury attorneys at Eric Blank Law will be able to relieve some of your stress when it comes to your personal injury claim.
-The injury lawyers at Eric Blank Law are committed to representing injured plaintiffs.
+While we may not be able to completely erase the suffering you have experienced, our personal injury attorneys at Eric Blank Injury Attorneys will be able to relieve some of your stress when it comes to your personal injury claim.
+The injury Attorneys at Eric Blank Injury Attorneys are committed to representing injured plaintiffs.
 If you have been injured due to the carelessness of a dog owner, do not hesitate to take action.
-Contact Eric Blank Law to assist you in holding that party accountable for your loss.
+Contact Eric Blank Injury Attorneys to assist you in holding that party accountable for your loss.

 Laws On Dog Bites